Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review

-The basic idea underlying the INTEL algorithm is to employ multiple GPTS models together, each making use of a set of hyper-parameter values to capture one type of temporal structures of the data.
-Denote $p_k(\mathbf{y}_{t+1})$ as the predictive distribution of $\mathbf{y}_{t+1}$ yielded by $\mathcal{M}_k$.
-The final predictive distribution given by the INTEL algorithm is
+The fundamental concept underlying the INTEL algorithm is to utilize multiple GPTS models together, each capturing one type of temporal structure of the data by using a set of hyper-parameter values.
+Let $p_k(\mathbf{y}_{t+1})$ be the predictive distribution of $\mathbf{y}_{t+1}$ generated by $\mathcal{M}_k$.
+The final predictive distribution provided by the INTEL algorithm is represented as:

-where $\omega_{k,t+1|t}$ is given by the WTT operation, see subsection \ref{sec:wtt}.
-Note that $p(\mathbf{y}_{t+1})$ is also Gaussian with analytical solvable mean and variance.
-For more details on INTEL, readers are referred to \cite{liu2020sequential}.
+where $\omega_{k,t+1|t}$ is given by the WTT operation (refer to subsection \ref{sec:wtt} for details).
+It is worth noting that $p(\mathbf{y}_{t+1})$ is also Gaussian with an analytically solvable mean and variance.
+For more information on the INTEL algorithm, readers can refer to \cite{liu2020sequential}.